Morton School (West Lafayette, Indiana)

 Morton School is a historic school building located at West Lafayette, Tippecanoe County, Indiana.
-It was built in 1930, and is a two-story, "E"-shaped, Tudor Revival style brick and limestone building.
+It was built in 1930, and is a two-story, E-shaped, Tudor Revival style brick and limestone building.
 It has a flat roof and features a triple-arched main entrance and stepped parapet.
 It housed a school into the mid-1980s, after which it has been used as a community centre.

 It was listed on the National Register of Historic Places in 1999.

+Since 2021, the Morton School building has served as West Lafayette's seat of government, as the Sonya L. Margerum City Hall, named after a former mayor of the city.